 At your new bodyweight, many things will be and feel different.
 Your pacing strategy may change.
 Your ability to scramble may be reduced slightly so you may have a different strategy there.

-Certain movements may feel different due to have different leverages as you’ve increase the mass on your limbs.
+Certain movements may feel different due to having different leverages as you’ve increased the mass on your limbs.
 You may even struggle to get certain techniques to work due to the increased mass.

 How To Eat To Move Up A Weight Class

 The nutrition aspect of moving up a weight class is a little outside of the scope of this website.
 I like to focus on the training side but I will provide some very general guidelines from my own experience and experience working with athletes that need to gain weight while maintaining or improving speed.

 If you’re not currently tracking your food intake, you need to start.
 Without knowing how much you are eating, you can’t make accurate changes to your diet to gain weight effectively.
 You want to gain weight slow enough that you minimize fat gain.

 Fat mass is extra bodyweight that WILL slow you down.
 Doing a “see food” diet and bulking like an old school bodybuilder will do you more harm than good.